Religion in Malaysia: Other religions

 A small Sikh community exists in Malaysia, brought by the British to form police units.
 They follow Sikhism, and open their places of worship to all races, ages, and genders.
 No Sikh holiday has been declared a national holiday, although there are 120,000 in the country.
 Sikhs have, like Christians, come under pressure not to use the word "Allah" for God in their religious texts.

 A small Jewish community existed on the island of Penang.
 Jews first came into contact with the Malay peninsula during the 11th century when Jewish traders traded with the Kedah Sultanate and Langkasuka.
 Many Jews in Malaysia came from Persia.
 After the communist revolution in China, more Jews fled to Southeast Asia.
 However, the Jewish community declined, with many emigrating to countries such as Australia.
 Due to not having enough members to hold some Jewish rituals, the only synagogue in Penang, established in 1932, was shut down in 1976.
 The last burial in Penang's Jewish cemetery took place in 1978.
 By the 1990s the community had disappeared, and it is now thought that there are only two Jews who hold Malaysian passports.

 A small Baháʼí Faith community exists in Malaysia, with members from Chinese, Eurasian, Indian, Indigenous communities.
 It was introduced to Malaya by an Iranian couple in 1950, with the first National Spiritual Assembly being elected in 1964.
-A community of around 2500 Jains lives in Malaysia, with the state of Ipoh hosting the only Jain temple in Southeast Asia.
+A community of around 2500 Jains lives in Malaysia, with the state capital of Perak, Ipoh, hosting the only Jain temple in Southeast Asia.
 Most are Gujaratis, who are thought to have arrived in Malacca in the 15th or 16th century.

 Traditional beliefs are still practised by the Orang Asal people.
 Loosely classified as animism, the beliefs are not recognised by the state as a religion.
 Animistic beliefs are passed down through oral tradition due to the lack of a writing system in indigenous groups, who call their beliefs agama adat (traditional or customary religions).
 The different religions are rather varied, with different names and concepts for their supreme god and other supernatural deities.
 Most of the beliefs are heavily influenced by the environment, with physical features such as mountains, trees, valleys, and rivers being sacred.
 A close relationship with nature is nurtured, and the relationship of humans and nature is a strong part of the religion, with everyday activities such as hunting and gathering having spiritual significance.